-We found that vulnerable victims or witnesses were involved in five of the ten cases.
-In four of these cases, the police identified correctly the vulnerability of the victim or witness in the case file.
-In two cases, victims and witnesses were vulnerable because they feared reprisals and intimidation from the defendant; in two cases victims were vulnerable because of their young age.
-In one case the victim was vulnerable through learning difficulties.
+We found that vulnerable victims or witnesses were involved in four of the nine cases.
+In two of the four cases, the police identified correctly the vulnerability of the victim or witness in the case file.
+In all four cases, the victims and witnesses were vulnerable because they feared reprisals and intimidation from the defendant.